Why Are Eye Exams Important?

 "Today was one of the best eye exams I have ever had.
 I appreciated that Dr. Rothschild took time to sit ant talk with me at the end of all of the exams."- G.R. / Google / Oct 01, 2021

 "I felt that the eye exam was very though."- F.G. / Google / Oct 12, 2021

 Am I A Candidate for a Comprehensive Eye Exam?

 Any individual, regardless of age, is a good candidate for regular eye exams.
 While you might have had a vision test at work or when you renew your driver's license, these assessments don't give you a comprehensive picture of your eye health.
 Passing a simple acuity test doesn't mean your vision is ideal or that you should no longer worry about eye conditions.
 To get a comprehensive eye examination, schedule an appointment at Bentz Eye Center in West Palm Beach, FL.
 Using modern technology and diagnostic imaging, our eye exams inspect the early signs of eye disease and other vision problems.
 Our experienced team of eye doctors can determine if you need glasses, are a candidate for laser surgery, or may be experiencing conditions that can affect your vision.
 By scheduling regular eye exams, the team at Bentz Eye Center can improve your overall eye health.

-What to Expect with a Comprehensive Eye Exam
+What Can I Expect From a Comprehensive Eye Exam?